 Within this law, certain requirements have been made, such as not allowing single hard-coded passwords and that every device requires a unique password to use.

-  Every user will need to create a new password when using a device for the first time.
+Every user must create a new password when using a device for the first time.

 What’s the Problem?

 Many attorneys are arguing that the law isn’t currently enough.

 Sure, the law covers the device’s initial setup, and many privacy advocates agree that this is a step in the right direction, but a few key areas are missing.

 For example, what happens when a device is updated, upgraded, or uses third-party applications and software?

 There’s still no law covering data encryption from the IoT device to the servers that make it work, leaving these areas vulnerable for malicious intent.